-Hartlepool Adult Education to allow more people to take part in hwhile training from novice level upwards.
-If the staff are well qualified and experienced in delivering to ups with diverse needs from 8 years to adults and is supported by lepool Children's Fund and a range of other funders.
-The project in AALA (Adventure Activities Licensing Authority) recognised are, recognised as a BCU (British Canoe Union) training centre. project actively fundraises to seek to develop more opportunities roung people to participate in and make the cost to participants as as possible without compromising on the quality of delivery ever, due to the national, local and regional funding crisis the st View Project has been forced to use reserves to maintain the ent level of support into 2006.
-There is a risk that without being to replace this support, the West View Project will be forced to use service levels during 2006. project is experienced in delivering outdoor education grammes to Schools as part of a GCSE Physical Education abus, the project can also offer canoe / kayak, rock climbing, inteering, sailing and expedition skills work to GCSE level.
-The extract can also offer this work as part of other accredited education grammes.
-West View Project is an independent voluntary organisation riding outdoor activities, development training, outreach support youth club activities to young people.
-Project has their own full time professional staff team who conate all the activities.
-Groups have a lead tutor assigned to work them throughout the programme allowing the participants to elop a supportive relationship with the staff. project runs the Marine Activity Centre and the West View Project e only British Canoe Union approved Royal Yacht Association A) recognised and Adventure Activity Licensed centre in lepool.
-Project also offers technical advice, staff training and support to a ety of clients working outdoors with young people including bools, LEA Outdoor Centre, conservation and voluntary groups and
+Investment by mainstream agencies: Examples of key current programmes / projects Description Examples of key current programmes / projects with Hartlepool Adult Education to allow more people to take part in worthwhile training from novice level upwards.
+All of the staff are well qualified and experienced in delivering to groups with diverse needs from 8 years to adults and is supported by Hartlepool Children's Fund and a range of other funders.
+The project is an AALA (Adventure Activities Licensing Authority) recognised centre, recognised as a BCU (British Canoe Union) training centre.
+The project actively fundraises to seek to develop more opportunities for young people to participate in and make the cost to participants a low as possible without compromising on the quality of delivery however, due to the national, local and regional funding crisis the West View Project has been forced to use reserves to maintain the current level of support into 2006.
+There is a risk that without being able to replace this support, the West View Project will be forced to reduce service levels during 2006.
+The project is experienced in delivering outdoor education programmes to Schools as part of a GCSE Physical Education syllabus, the project can also offer canoe / kayak, rock climbing, orienteering, sailing and expedition skills work to GCSE level.
+The project can also offer this work as part of other accredited education programmes.
+The West View Project is an independent voluntary organisation providing outdoor activities, development training, outreach support and youth club activities to young people.
+The Project has their own full time professional staff team who co- ordinate all the activities.
+Groups have a lead tutor assigned to wor with them throughout the programme allowing the participants to develop a supportive relationship with the staff.
+The project runs the Marine Activity Centre and the West View Project is the only British Canoe Union approved Royal Yacht Association (RYA) recognised and Adventure Activity Licensed centre in Hartlepool.
+The Project also offers technical advice, staff training and support to variety of clients working outdoors with young people including schools, LEA Outdoor Centre, conservation and voluntary groups ar work to the DfES Educational Visits Guideline.

-Investment by mainstream agencies: Examples of key current programmes / projects Description Some examples of the programmes the project offers are: 1 day activity sessions, Fun and Development, Team Building, Confidence and development training, Expeditions, camps and residentials.
+Examples of key current programmes / projects Description Some examples of the programmes the project offers are: 1 day activity sessions, Fun and Development, Team Building, Confidence and development training, Expeditions, camps and residentials.
 For more information please Tel.
 01429 272699.
 West View Sports Academy.
 Opened in January 2003, this facility located within West View Primary School (Davison Drive) is available to the whole community and is managed by a Sports Development Officer.
 Funding of approaching £1m was received from Sport England, Football Foundation and Sure Start.
 Facilities that can be booked for leisure, parties or competitions are as follows: Floodlit Multi-Use Games Area with the same state of the art astro turf that is used by Real Madrid Football Club, Sports Hall for aerobics, badminton, mini-soccer, mini-basketball, fitness training and table tennis, Mother and Toddler facilities including soft-play and birthday parties.
 Bookings are made through Tel.
 01429 267466.